The Top 10 1970s Video Games

 1. Space Invaders (1978)

-Standing tall as number 1 on this list is Space Invaders!
+Making it onto this top 10 1970s video games list and standing tall as number 1 on this list is Space Invaders!
 The first fixed shooter video game served as a quintessential template for subsequent ‘shooting enemies above’ genre.
 This game features a common goal.
 Here, players simply have to defeat descending aliens that come in several waves.
 These aliens are defeated with a horizontally moving laser, and as aliens are shot, points are earned!

 Space Invaders is a brilliant arcade game that was created by Tomohiro Nishikado.
 It was sold and manufactured by Taito and then licensed in the US by the Midway division of Bally.
 It almost singlehandedly launched the videogame industry from just a mere niche of entertainment product into an amazing worldwide phenomenon.
 When it came out, it became an immediate commercial success in no time, grossing a whopping $3.8 billion by 1982, and with a net profit of $450 million!
 This easily made it the best-selling video game and the highest-grossing ‘entertainment product’ at that time.